Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which Section Do Students Find The Hardest?

-Typically test takers find Analytical Reasoning to be the most difficult section of the LSAT.
+Typically test takers find Analytical Reasoning (logic games) to be the most difficult section of the LSAT.
 This is mainly due to the fact that many of the tasks involved are things that the test taker may not be familiar with, or that are particularly tricky.

 If you are the type of person that typically excels with logic and reasoning questions, then you will most likely not have a hard time with this section.